yousef312/SubtityJs/readme.md

 // the offset shift the subtitle display duration forward or backward
 // to change it is using
 subtity.setOffset(offset);

+// to change the subtitle rendering speed subtity.setSpeed(speedMultiplier);

 // toggle between activating and disactivating the subtitle
 // if state is passed with a boolean `true` or `false` it will be set